muhk01/airflow_dags_exercise/README.md

 # task pipeline
 extract >> transform >> load
 ```
-Task pipeline helps us to organize the order of tasks.

-Here the task extract must run first, followed by transform, followed by the task load.
+the task extract must run first, followed by transform, followed by the task load.